| Gravitational Lensing - by Ricky Leon Murphy: IntroductionA Gravitational Lens

 which is a recurrent theme of weak gravitational lensing and dark

+matter.
 To take this a step

 further, it is also proposed that the variations in count of radial and